-Although the cause of the epilepsy cannot be established in about half of those people who have epilepsy, there are several known causes, such as the following:
+Although the cause of the epilepsy cannot be established in about half of those people who have epilepsy, there are several known causes, such as:

-- an inherited disposition towards epilepsy in the family;
+- an inherited genetic disposition towards epilepsy in the family;

 - a period of anoxia (an absence of oxygen) affecting the brain;